SimranAnand1/NLP/AppDeployed/README.md

 # sntl

-Use sentiment analysis and twitter topics,
+Use sentiment analysis and twitter topics.
-One last project before Junior year let's go

 # Overview